Kvothe1997/Nuxt-3-Price-Scraper/README.md

 This web app scrapes Kobo.com and compares an ebook's different prices for each available country.
 It has three pages:

 - Page 1 : Main page with search bar.
-- Page 2 : List of books.
+- Page 2 : List of searched books.
-- Page 3 : Ebook's prices comparation.
+- Page 3 : Ebook's prices comparison.

 You can check out the app at: